TeamChocoQuest/ChocolateQuestRepoured/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 **Common sense Info**
+To check a checkbox: Insert a lower case X between the square brackets, you need to remove the space though.
  - I play...
    - [ ] With a large modpack
    - [ ] Only with CQR and it's dependencies